Val-777/momox/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project contains a small Flask application that connects to a sqlite database file and exposes REST endpoints.
+This project contains a small Flask application that connects to a SQLite database file and exposes REST endpoints.

 This is a minimal project and does not contain any validation or tests.